Gloria-21/yoga-project/README.md

 * **Landing page:**
 It has a calming and warm welcome feeling with a jumbotron and cards as visual references that catch the attention The cards, navbar and Contact Us button on the footer helps to navigate to other pages very easily

 * **Schedule page:**
 It is divided into two sections, the teachers bio and the schedule table.
 The use of alternate colors and the pictures of teaches helps to create a contrast amongst both

 * **On-demand Classes:**
 It is divided in three sections maked with pictures that show the different classes online offered.
-They have buttons to purchase them and that activate a modal to sign up
+They have buttons to purchase them and that activate a modal to sign up.
+When that button is clicked it leads to the Success page

+* **Contact us:**
+This page wasn't planned on the original wireframe, it was created as was going along with the project and it become clear the it was necessary to have it.
+It follows the same structure of Navbar and footer as well as the same chromatic scheme, but present a form as main elemet of the body as well as a button that lead to the Sucess page

+* **Success page**
+This page wasn't included on the original plan either.
+It has the general stucture of Navbar and footer being the main body a jumbotrom with a background image and a message and a button to go to the Home page

 * **Navbar:**
-The navbar has links to all the pages to make the navigation smooth.
+The navbar has links to all the pages and all pages has it, so in this way the navigation is smooth.
 Also on the mobile version it can be found on the top right corner as a burger button that collapses, giving a better UX experience

 * **Footer:**
-Each page has a Contact Us button that links to the Contact us page, also has links to social media
+Each page has on the footer a Contact Us button that links to the Contact us page, also has links to social media

 ## Future Features

-In the future I would like to implement the payment system on the website and add some users reviews
+In the future I would like to add another path for clients that already have an account and would like to sign up.
+Also I would like to implement the payment system on the website and add some users reviews.
 ## Design
 * **Typography**